Skip to content

 And Yes… Swag Still Matters

-• Make it packable—most attendees are flying in
+• Easy to carrymost attendees are flying in

-• Choose items they’ll actually use, whether at work or in daily life
+• Actually useful, whether at work or in daily life

-• Don't overlook the basics—a quality t-shirt or clever pair of socks still goes a long way
+• Reinforce your brand, a quality t-shirt or clever pair of socks can go a long way

 Personalized Emails (With a Purpose)